Olubu-dev/MSc-_Project-Documentation/README.md

 ## Data Sources: The dataset named 'Loan Default', a csv file was sourced from Kaggle, an online community platform open to the public.
 The dataset contains 148670 rows and 34 features.

-### Tools Used:
+### Tools Used
-Jupyter Notebook:
+---
+-Jupyter Notebook
-1 Data Cleaning
+1. Data Cleaning
-2 Data Analysis
+2. Data Analysis
+3. For Visualization

+-Github for portfolio building